 Can I use the packit service as soon as I install it into my repository?

 Thanks for your interest in Packit Service!
-In order to start using the service, your repository or namespace needs to be allowed, which is an action to be done by us.
-Once we put you on the allowlist, we’ll get in touch with you.
-We are now on-boarding Fedora contributors (with a Fedora Account System account.
+In order to start using the service, your repository or namespace needs to be allowed.
+Just be aware that we are now onboarding Fedora contributors who have a valid Fedora Account System account.
 For more details on how to get allowed for our service, please read the requirements here.

 Can I use packit service for any GitHub repository?